estishenker/docker_project/README.md

 # docker_project
 files:
+simple_file.py: simple code in python that print list "names" Docker file: create image is name "alpcon" from alpine:latest and install python3
+  CMD "internal_script"
+script.sh:
-simple_file.py: simple code in python that print list "names" Docker file - to create image is name "alpcon" script.sh: build container "alpcon" from Dockerfile check if "alpcon" is running else start it and create volume in local
+  build container "alpcon" from Dockerfile check if "alpcon" is running else start it and create volume in local